A knowledgeable author who shares articles on a variety of topics regarding their interests/personal experiences.

-- Magnetic resonance imaging (MRI), which uses a powerful magnet and radio waves to produce cross-sectional images of the back.
+- Magnetic resonance imaging (MRI) uses a powerful magnet and radio waves to produce cross-sectional images of the back.
 Probably the most effective test for diagnosing sciatica-related lower back pain, MRI tests can detect damage to spinal disks and ligaments and the presence of tumors.
 An MRI machine; essentially a large magnet with a movable table that the patient lies on; is a noninvasive procedure without any harmful side effects.

 Traditional Treatments for Sciatica Pain